Arigith/newyear/readme.md

 ## FAQ

-The `worklog.txt` file hold my basic worklog on the day I did it.
+The `worklog.txt` file holds my basic worklog on the day I did it.
 At the start I was doing 4 hours on the project and 4 hours study.